markround/nkp-cluster-cleaner/docs/helm.md

 # Helm Chart
 This Helm chart provides a complete deployment solution for the NKP Cluster Cleaner tool.
-The chart includes web interface, scheduled jobs, analytics, notifications, and monitoring integration, with sensible defaults requiring little additional configuration.
+The chart includes web interface, scheduled jobs, analytics, notifications, and monitoring integration, with defaults requiring little additional configuration.

 ## Prerequisites